 2019: Earned Sporting KC Offensive Player of the Year honors, tallying nine goals and 11 assists in all competitions.
-MLS regular season: Has started 18 of 22 appearances, recording eight goals and seven assists (1,640 minutes played).
+MLS regular season: Started 24 of 28 appearances, recording nine goals and nine assists (2,115 minutes played).
 Assisted Krisztian Nemeth's opening goal in a 2-1 loss at LAFC on March 3.
 Came off the bench and scored a stunning free kick to salvage a late point in a 1-1 draw at the Colorado Rapids on March 17.
 Scored two goals and assisted Krisztian Nemeth's second of three goals in a record-breaking 7-1 win over the Montreal Impact on March 30.
 Scored the opening goal in a 2-2 draw against the New York Red Bulls on April 14.
 Assisted Krisztian Nemeth's late equalizer in a 4-4 draw with the New England Revolution on April 27.
 Scored a sensational hat-trick in a 3-2 victory over Seattle Sounders FC on May 26, becoming the second Sporting player to record two regular-season hat-tricks for the club.
 Assisted Gerso's late goal in a 3-0 win over Vancouver Whitecaps FC on July 13.
 Assisted Ilie's goal in a 3-1 loss at New York City FC on July 26.
 Scored a superb free kick in a 2-1 loss to Real Salt Lake on Aug.
 10. Assisted Benny Feilhaber's equalizer in a 2-1 home win over the San Jose Earthquakes on Aug.
 17. Assisted Erik Hurtado's dramatic late winner in a 1-0 victory over Minnesota United FC on Aug.
 22. Scored the game-winner in a 1-0 victory over the Houston Dynamo on Aug.
 31. Assisted Botond Barath's goal in a 2-1 loss at Minnesota United FC on Sept.
 25. Assisted Krisztian Nemeth's goal in a 2-2 draw against the Portland Timbers on Sept.
 29. Concacaf Champions League: Started five of six appearances and recorded two assists (320 minutes played).
 Started in both wins over Deportivo Toluca FC in the Round of 16.
 Assisted Roger Espinoza's goal in a 3-0 second-leg win over Independiente in the Quarterfinals on March 14.
 Assisted Gerso Fernandes' opening goal in a 5-2 semifinal defeat to Monterrey on April 11.
 Open Cup: Did not feature.
-MLS Cup Playoffs: Has not featured.